AmineDjeghri/awesome-os-setup/README.md

 export LD_LIBRARY_PATH=${CUDA_HOME}/lib64:$LD_LIBRARY_PATH
 ```
 * Restart the terminal and run again the command `nvcc --version`, you should see `Cuda compilation tools, release 11.7, V11.7.64`
+* You may also need to install cudnn from [here](https://developer.nvidia.com/rdp/cudnn-archive).
+You need to sign in, download the right version of cdnn for cuda 11.x. directly in wsl using windows explorer and then extract it with windows explorer then run it using `sudo apt install ./cudnn-local-repo-ubuntu2204-8.8.1.3_1.0-1_amd64.deb`

 (Optional) Tutorials and sources :
 * [Download cuda 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local)
 * [Cuda-wsl Nvidia guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl-2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl-2))